ivotron/popper2-paper/paper/paper.md

 Popper first builds the images required by the workflow and pushes them to an online image registry like DockerHub, Google Container Registry, etc.
 Then a `PersistentVolumeClaim` is created to claim persistent storage space from a shared filesystem like NFS [@sandberg1985design] for the different step pods to share and the workflow context consisting of scripts, configs, etc. is copied into it.
 Finally, for each step of the workflow, a pod is created that binds to the shared volume and the corresponding scripts or commands are executed inside the pod.
-Although any Kubernetes cluster can be used, for this case study, we used a 3-node Kubernetes cluster on CloudLab [@CloudLab] each with an NVIDIA 12GB PCI P100 GPU.
+Although any Kubernetes cluster can be used, for this case, we used a 3-node Kubernetes cluster on CloudLab [@CloudLab] each with an NVIDIA 12GB PCI P100 GPU.
 The training pod used the single GPU of the node on which it was scheduled.
 Reproducing a locally developed workflow on a Kubernetes cluster only requires changing the resource manager specifications in the configuration file like specifying Kubernetes as the requested resource manager, specifying the `PersistentVolumeClaim` size, the image registry credentials, etc.
 In our case, we configured the training with an overfitting patience of 5, similar to what was done for the local machine execution.